amrita150/100-Projects-In-100-Days/Day 1/About.md

 ## Overview

 This web page showcases a QR code component created using HTML and CSS.
-The page is designed to be responsive and provides a simple example of using basic CSS properties and flexbox to create a visually appealing layout.
+The page is a simple example of using basic CSS properties and flexbox to create a visually appealing layout.

 ## Screenshot